xtanaa001/academic-kickstart/content/home/overview.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Online Decision-Making and Incentives"
+title = "Research Summary"
-# subtitle = "Online Algorithms, Mechanism Design and Machine Learning"
+# subtitle = "Online Optimization and Online Machine Learning"